C-Sparrow/Tartana/doc/main/running.md

 We are going to explain the threee different modes more deeply in the next chapters.

 ## Command line
 The simplest way to run Tartana is trough command line.
-The only thing you have to set up is a cron job which runs every minute.
-The following example can be placed into crontab:
+The only thing you have to set up is a cron job which runs the default script.
+The following example runs tartana every minute and can be placed directly into crontab:

 `* * * * * /path/to/php /path/to/tartana/cli/app.php default`